paritytech/metadata-portal/docs/NOTES.md

 #### test job
 The purpose of test is to make sure that formatting, linting and tests pass.
 1. Runs `cargo fmt --all -- --check`
-    - This currently fails on the stable channel of the rust toolkit
+    - This currently fails on the stable channel of the Rust toolkit
 2. Runs `cargo clippy`
 3. Runs `cargo test`
 4. Runs `cargo check`